The 20 Best Congenital Central Hypoventilation Syndrome Doctors in Canada

 Toronto, ON, CA

-Indra Narang practices in Toronto, Canada.
+Indra Narang practices practicing medicine in Toronto, Canada.
 Ms. Narang is rated as an Experienced expert by MediFind in the treatment of Congenital Central Hypoventilation Syndrome.
-Her top areas of expertise are Obstructive Sleep Apnea, Central Sleep Apnea, Obesity in Children, Adenoidectomy, and Glossectomy.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Obstructive Sleep Apnea, Central Sleep Apnea, Obesity in Children, Adenoidectomy, and Glossectomy.

 Experienced in Congenital Central Hypoventilation Syndrome